Why delivering personalised communications is a must in financial services

 Study after study highlights personalisation is what consumers increasingly expect from the brands they engage with.
 For example, research from Epsilon reveals that 80 per cent of consumers are more likely to do business with a company that offers personalised experiences.
 With online financial institutions that rises to 89 per cent, and for those banks with a physical high street presence it’s 77 per cent, according to their study.

-In fact, personalisation is particularly important in the financial services sector, because in the highly commoditised world of banking products it’s the customer experience, driven by personalisation, that really sets financial institutions apart.
+In fact, personalisation is particularly important in the financial services sector, because in the highly commoditised world of banking products, it’s the customer experience, driven by personalisation, that really sets financial institutions apart.

 Unfortunately, many banks are still stuck in the mindset of delivering generic one size fits all communications on a new product or service.
-It’s this approach that modern consumers are less attracted to with their individual needs and requirements, and is the reason why a transformation in the thinking process is required if financial institutions are to grow and prosper.
+It’s this approach that modern consumers are less attracted to with their individual needs and requirements, and this is the reason why a transformation in the thinking process is required if financial institutions are to grow and prosper.

 Learn from tech giants